 - understand the intricate nature of supervising in professional settings.

-The Master of Science in Physical Education program, emphasizing Curriculum and Instruction, requires a minimum of 33 credit hours.
+To earn a Master of Science in Physical Education with an emphasis on Curriculum and Instruction, a minimum of 33 credit hours are required.

 |Course Number||Course Name||Credit Hours||Semester Offered|